vltmedia/LlamaServer/README.md

 - Visual Studio 2022
 - Currently has ``LLAMASharp.Backend.Cuda12`` as the backend, change it out if you would rather have `Cuda11` or `CPU`.

+# Solution Applications
+## LlamaServer.exe
+The main application that runs the REST server.

+## LlamaServer_Installer.msi
+An installer for the server.
+It will install the server to `C:\Program Files\Llama Server\Llama Server`, and add an icon to your Start Menu.

 # Download

 - [Download the latest release](https://github.com/vltmedia/LlamaServer/releases)